bitboks/BB/BBData/README.md

 - Set data for path
 - @param { string } path - The path to data
 - @param { mixed } value - The data to set
+- @return { string } The modified path.
+If data is set on an array this path may differ from path

+####move(fromPath, toPath)
+- Move existing data
+- @param { string } fromPath - The path to data
+- @param { mixed } toPath - The new path
 - @return { void }

 ####getData()
 - Get all data for the instance
 - @return { object } Current data

+### remove()
+- Clean up.
+Remove references to data and dom-elements.
+Should be used if the instance of BBData is no longer used.
+- For applications that frequently creates new instances to replace old ones this method should be used to limit memory leaks
+- @return { void }

 ### Bindings